Rohan-s18/CSDS338_Lab/Week 2/README.md

 ## Instructions for this weeks lab
 Here are the file specific intructions as well as the submission instructions.

-**flowstatements.c:**
-  - You will be provided with a flow statement example of getting the sum of 'n' integers using for, while and do-while loops.
-  - Based on the example given above, you must design a C program that will calculate 'n!' (n factorial) using for and while loops.
+**helloworld.c:**
+  - You must first uncomment the valid print statement(s) from the 4 that are written in the file.
+  - You must write down a print statement for your name.
+  - You should initialize the 'age' variable, and write a print statement that prints out "My age is x", where x is your age.

+**arithmetic.c:**
+  - You must carry out arithmetic operations on the 2 variables 'x' and 'y' and store the result in a variable called 'result'.
-  - You will have to print out the results from the operation as output.
+  - You then  have to print the following after every arithmetic operation: "The result of x <operator> y is result", where you replace x, y and result with the variable values.

-**circulararray.c:**
-  - You will be provided with the full code of a circular array in C, you will see throughout this course that this particular Data Structure is very important in different places in Operating Systems.
-  - Try to explain what is happening in the code by writing down comments.
-Your previous knowledge of circular arrays will come in handy over here.
-  - Try to come up with a real-life example where you would use circular arrays and use the methods from the circular array inside the main method of this file.
+  - The arithmetic operations are the same as those in Java, so this shouldn't really be a problem, but if you face any difficulty you may use this cheatsheet:
+    > addition: +
+    > subtraction: -
+    > multiplication: *
+    > division: /
+    > modulus: %

 **Submission:**
-You must attach a screenshot of you code and results of both programs in a pdf.
-In the same pdf you must also briefly describe the example/application that you chose for the circular array.
-You should submit this pdf on Canvas.
+You must submit a pdf of the screenshots of your code and results on Canvas.

 ## Contact
 If you face any problems during this lab, you may come to my office hours, meet me in class or drop me an email at:
 rxs1182@case.edu
 rohan.b.singh54@gmail.com